Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Experiments

 \subsection{Tiny-ImageNet}

-Results on the Tiny-ImageNet dataset are detailed in the first group of Table~\ref{tab:baseline}.
-Our \texttt{CDA} surpasses SRE$^2$L with average improvements of 7.7\% and 3.4\% under IPC 50 and IPC 100 settings across ResNet-\{18, 50, 101\} validation models, respectively.
-We provide the result comparison with more baselines in Appendix~\ref{appendix_tiny}.
+Results on the Tiny-ImageNet dataset are detailed in the second group of Table~\ref{tab:baseline_all} and the first group of Table~\ref{tab:baseline}.
+Our \texttt{CDA} outperforms all baselines except DATM under 10 IPC.
+Compared to SRe$^2$L, our \texttt{CDA} achieves average improvements of 7.7\% and 3.4\% under IPC 50 and IPC 100 settings across ResNet-\{18, 50, 101\} validation models, respectively.
 Importantly, \texttt{CDA} stands as the inaugural approach to diminish the Top-1 accuracy performance disparity to less than 10\% between the distilled dataset employing IPC 100 and the full Tiny-ImageNet, signifying a breakthrough on this dataset.